 01 of 05

 The downtown holiday lights are amazing, but so are the crowds.
 If you can, go on a weeknight when there's no Jazz game.
 Downtown restaurants will be crowded, so make a reservation if that's possible.
 Dress warmly.
-If you have a small group, try taking TRAX downtown; if you have a larger group, it might be more economical to drive.
+You can take TRAX downtown.

 02 of 05